 Let’s examine what the FDIC’s deposit insurance covers, how that coverage works, and steps depositors can take to maximize their coverage.

 FDIC insurance provides dollar-for-dollar coverage on qualifying deposits at FDIC member banks, for up to at least $250,000.
 When an FDIC member bank fails (defaults) or experiences terminal financial troubles, the FDIC compensates depositors for the full value of principal balances held in insured accounts, plus any interest owed through the default date.

 FDIC member banks are clearly identifiable by the FDIC seals displayed on branch entrances, counters, and website homepages.
-If you are not sure whether your bank (or any bank you’re considering opening an account with) is an FDIC member, use the FDIC’s BankFind tool to confirm.
+If you are not sure whether a bank is an FDIC member, use the FDIC’s BankFind tool to confirm.

 The FDIC insures all qualifying deposits held at member institutions, regardless of the account holder’s identity.
 Business accounts held in the name of a corporate entity are insured just like personal accounts.
 Account holders need not be U.S. citizens or permanent residents to qualify for FDIC insurance.

-Per the FDIC’s deposit insurance brochure, the account types to which FDIC insurance applies include, but are not limited to:
+Per the FDIC’s deposit insurance brochure, the account types — what the FDIC calls “account ownership categories” — to which FDIC insurance applies include, but are not limited to: